Bureau of African Affairs

-Assistant Secretary Linda Thomas-Greenfield leads the Department of State’s Bureau of African Affairs, the division in the Department focused on the development and management of U.S. policy concerning the continent.
+The Department of State’s Bureau of African Affairs is focused on the development and management of U.S. policy concerning the continent.
 There are four pillars that serve as the foundation of U.S. policy toward Africa.

 1) Strengthening Democratic Institutions;